All You Need to Know About Sun and Shade Grass Seed

 Mowing

-Increase your mowing height to 3 to 4 inches tall during summer to encourage deeper roots and help grass resist stress.
+Increase your mowing height to 3 to 4 inches during summer to encourage deeper roots and help grass resist stress.
 Mow often enough that you never remove more than one-third of the blade in a single mowing.

 Fertilization

-Treat your summer lawn to a split application of Pennington Full Season Lawn Fertilizer 32-0-5.
+If you already applied a Pennington Full Season lawn fertilizer in spring, you’re set for the season.
+If not, you can treat your summer lawn to a split application of Pennington Full Season Lawn Fertilizer 32-0-5.
 The added iron helps keep your sun-and-shade lawn healthy and green.

 Watering

 Water your established sun-and-shade lawn as needed so it gets 1 to 1 1/4 inches of water each week.
 Water grass deeply and thoroughly to promote resilience and deep root growth.
+The deep-rooted, drought-tolerant grasses in Pennington Smart Seed and The Rebels help carry your lawn through hot summer months.

 Pest Control